Quick Start for Windows (WSL)

 After the installation is complete, update and upgrade the system software inside WSL:

-$ sudo apt update
+sudo apt update

-$ sudo apt upgrade -y
+sudo apt upgrade -y

-QUBO++ requires a C++ compiler, the Boost library, and oneTBB.
+QUBO++ requires a C++ compiler.

-Install them using the following command:
+Install it using the following command:

-$ sudo apt install -y build-essential libboost-all-dev libtbb-dev
+sudo apt install -y build-essential

 Install QUBO++